meditationstuff/protocol_1/narrative_writing_bib.md

 		* Hall, Rayne.
 The Word-Loss Diet: Professional Self-Editing Techniques for Authors.
 Writer's Craft Series (book 4).
 2014.
 	* Mellquist, Simone.
 "Russian converb constructions corresponding to Swedish purposive för att ‘in order to’+ infinitive constructions."
 Poljarnyj vestnik 27 (2024): 1-37.
 	* Dowty, David R. Word meaning and Montague grammar: The semantics of verbs and times in generative semantics and in Montague's PTQ.
 Vol. 7.
 Springer Science & Business Media, 1979, 2012.
+		* Martin, Fabienne.
+"Aspectual differences between agentive and non-agentive uses of causative predicates."
+Perspectives on causation: Selected papers from the Jerusalem 2017 Workshop.
+Springer International Publishing, 2020.
+		* Neeleman, Ad, and Hans Van de Koot.
+"The non-existence of sub-lexical scope."
+Linguistic variations: Structure and interpretation.
+A festschrift in honour of Rita Manzini (2017).
 	* Ojea, Ana.
 "On the Eventive Structure of Adjectives and Adverbs."
 Atlantis (1998): 159-175.
 	* Bennett, J., 1987.
 “Event Causation: the Counterfactual Analysis”, Philosophical Perspectives, 1: 367–86.
 	* Heine, Bernd.
 The grammar of interactives.
 Oxford University Press, 2023.